textpattern/textpattern-default-theme/README.md

 1. The code is commented throughout with helpful information to help you learn some of the techniques and tags available within Textpattern.
 2. Current best practices gathered from all over the web - in particular the [HTML5 Boilerplate](http://html5boilerplate.com/).
-3. Responsive CSS adapts to various device screen sizes.
+3. Responsive CSS grid adapts to various device screen sizes.
 4. No images used at all.
 5. Tested on a wide range of devices, browsers and operating systems.

-You can see the latest version of the theme running at http://www.philwareham.co.uk/.
+You can see the latest version of the theme running at [http://www.philwareham.co.uk/](http://www.philwareham.co.uk/).

 ## Before you begin (fresh installs)